michaelScopic/dotfiles/README.md

 # My Linux dotfiles
-These are my dotfiles that I use on my heavily riced Linux machine (openSUSE btw 😎).
-This is heavily WIP.
+These are my dotfiles that I use on my heavily riced Linux machine.

-It's beautiful, but at what cost (my RAM reaching 1.5G idle).
-Although thats probably bc of background bloat and KDE
 ## Todo:
 ### ZSH
-- [x] shell script for installing oh-my-zsh with plugins and powerlevel10k ~~(WIP)~~
+- [x] shell script for installing oh-my-zsh with plugins and powerlevel10k (WIP)

 - [x] `.zshrc`